-- 1.1 This policy sets out the Council's approach to the awarding of discretionary reduction (hardship) relief under Section 13A of LGFA 1992 in respect of Council Tax liability.
-It has been designed to ensure that all customers making an application for relief are treated in a fair, consistent and equal manner. - 1.2 This policy has been written to: - Set guidelines for the factors that should be considered when making a decision to award or refuse an application - Set out the delegated authority to award relief in appropriate circumstances - Advise how customers dissatisfied with the decision made, can appeal. - Safeguard the interest of the local taxpayers by ensuring that funds that are allocated for the award of relief are used in the most effective and economic way
+- 1.1 This policy sets out the Council's approach to the awarding of discretionary reductions in respect of Council Tax liability.
+It has been designed to ensure that all customers making an application for a reduction are treated in a fair, consistent and equal manner. - 1.2 This policy has been written to: - Set guidelines for the factors that should be considered when making a decision to award or refuse an application. - Set out the delegated authority to award reductions in appropriate circumstances. - Advise how customers dissatisfied with the decision made, can appeal. - Safeguard the interest of the local taxpayers by ensuring that funds that are allocated for the award of reductions are used in the most effective and economic way.